croquet/microverse/docs/Tutorial2.md

 ![Tutorial 2](./assets/Tutorial2.png)

 We are adding some new behaviors to the cards in this world.
-The "joeTheBox.js" behavior demonstrates how to directly construct a 3D object.
+The "joeTheBox.js" behavior demonstrates how to construct a 3D object.
 The "simpleSpin.js" behavior demonstrates how a simple user interaction triggering an object to spin around its main axis.
 We will dive into these behaviors shortly.

 ```
     Constants.UserBehaviorDirectory = "behaviors/tutorial";